projectPavoculus/chickenvision-mobile-app/README.md

 ## Button and Menu Positioning

 The buttons and menu are positioned to maximize screen real estate and minimize interference with the primary video view.
-This design choice allows users to focus on capturing the scene without distractions.
+This design choice allows users to focus on capturing the scene with a comfortable grip.

 <img src="https://user-images.githubusercontent.com/66517969/236679572-42824516-ae2a-4df9-bd64-6b2dca047173.png" width="400px">